 The evaluation of Illustrative Alternatives work led to eliminating Crossings X-13 and X-14, which would use the Canadian Pacific rail right-of-way on both sides of the Detroit River.
-The impacts to neighborhoods, and plans for their future, cultural resources and air quality led to this conclusion.
+The impacts to neighborhoods, which included minority and low-income population groups' plans for the future, cultural resources and air quality led to this conclusion.

-The proposed second span of the Ambassador Bridge (X-12) was eliminated because, in Canada, the plaza and freeway connection leading to a second span would have unacceptable impacts.
+The proposed replacement span of the Ambassador Bridge (X-12) was eliminated because, in Canada, the plaza and freeway connection leading to a replacement span would have unacceptable impacts.
 Specifically, expansion of the existing crossing and connections offers limited improvement to providing continuous/ongoing river crossing capacity, in comparison to providing a new crossing and connections.
 Expanding the existing plaza and constructing a new freeway in the Huron Church Road corridor has high potential for disrupting international traffic in this important trade corridor.
 With the Crossing X-12 alternative, the entire length of Huron Church Road up to the Ambassador Bridge would require reconstruction.

 It was also recognized that expansion of the crossing and existing plaza would create high impacts to the historic Sandwich community.
 This alternative would have high community impacts in terms of displacements (300 residences and 80-plus businesses) and disruption (3,000 residences), plus additional impacts to built heritage features, and community character and cohesion.
-The community impacts associated with twinning the Ambassador Bridge, expansion of the existing bridge plaza and expansion of Huron Church Road to a freeway are notably higher than those of the other Illustrative Alternatives.
+The community impacts associated with twinning the Ambassador Bridge, expansion of the existing bridge plaza to meet the requirements as defined by the Canadian Border Services Agency and expansion of Huron Church Road to a freeway are notably higher than those of the other Illustrative Alternatives.